The Most Revd Jerome Lloyd OSJV DD FRSA

 Ministry in Brighton

 In March of 2008, Metropolitan Jerome was commissioned by the Metropolitan Bishop of the Old Roman Catholic Church in Europe, to found a parochial mission and community chaplaincy in Sussex based in Brighton & Hove.
 A committed ecumenist, he served as Chair of Churches Together in Central Brighton & Kemptown [2010-2011] and has been Secretary of Churches Together in Central Brighton since 2014 and is involved in various ecumenical apostolates seeking to address the issues of contemporary society in our City including homelessness, substance abuse/addiction and the general perception of Christianity in our wider city community.
 His Grace facilitates a monthly ecumenical Christian forum “CARITAS” borne out of an ecumenical Lenten group, a discussion group mostly of lay people who discuss how to live the Christian Faith in our city and contemporary society.
 Metropolitan Jerome was a founding Trustee of “Peace of Mind – Churches Working Together in Brighton & Hove” an ecumenical project focusing on congregational awareness and the future foundation of a Christian based day centre for mental health sufferers.
 He is also a member of the Brighton & Hove Interfaith Contact Group.
+Metropolitan Jerome is a trustee of Brighton & Hove Faith in Action with a particular interest in collaboration and partnership ref mental health, homelessness and combatting faith hate in the city.

 Metropolitan Jerome is known in Brighton & Hove for his community chaplaincy work visiting nursing and retirement homes, the city’s hospices (The Martlets and the Sussex Beacon) and “Ex Ecclesia” our community outreach ministry to those who, for a variety of reasons, feel alienated by the mainstream Churches.
 His Grace believes that it is possible for people living alternative lifestyles to be reconciled with the Christian faith and he organises a variety of discussion groups and speakers to address issues such as homosexuality, transgenderism, monogamy, cohabitation before marriage and divorce.